Assistant Professor, Department of Fish & Wildlife Sciences, University of Idaho

 Christie, K.S., S. Gilbert, C. Brown, M. Hatfield.
 2016.
 Unmanned aerial systems in wildlife research: Current and future applications of a transformative technology.
 Frontiers in Ecology and the Environment.

 Gilbert, S. 2016.
 Bald eagle predation on Sitka black-tailed deer fawns.
 Northwestern Naturalist.

 Gilbert, S., M. Lindberg, K. Hundertmark, D.K.
 Person.
 2014.
 Dead before detection: Addressing the effects of left truncation on survival estimation and ecological inference for neonates.
 Methods in Ecology and Evolution.

 Grovenburg, T., K. Monteith, C. Jacques, R. Klaver, C. DePerno, T. Brinkman, S. Gilbert, V. Bleich, C. Swanson, J. Jenks.
 2014.
 Re-evaluating neonatal age models for ungulates: Does model choice affect survival estimates?
 PLoS ONE.

 PUBLICATIONS IN REVIEW:

 Gilbert, S., K. Broadly, D. Doran-Myers, A. Droghini, J.A.
 Haines, A. Hämäläinen, C.T.
 Lamb, E. Neilson, S. Boutin.
 In review.
-When to let it go: climate-based triage for effective biodiversity conservation.
-Frontiers in Ecology and the Environment.
+When to let it go: trailing-edge triage for effective biodiversity conservation.
+Conservation Biology.

 Lamb, C., S. Gilbert, A. Ford.
 In review.
 Tweet success?
 Alternative metrics of scientific impact in ecology and conservation.
-Frontiers in Ecology and the Environment.
+PeerJ.